CreatingNull/CreatingNull.github.io/hardware/cips/index.md

 ![CIPS Header](CIPSHeader.png)

 CIPS are a low-cost power switch for automating the control of DC power to devices without sacrificing features.
-The switches are infinitely1 cascadable and require no software configuration, instead self-addressing by their position in the daisy chain.
+The switches are infinitely cascadable and require no software configuration, instead self-addressing by their position in the daisy chain.
 The switches communicate over a simple half-duplex serial interface, and are able to report back current and voltage measurements from the switch.

 ## Hardware